 What are the Home Cybersecurity Techniques for Remote Workers?

-Thankfully, even without a fully-formed strategy ready to deploy, there are a number of simple yet effective cybersecurity measures your remote workers can take to protect themselves and your business immediately while working from home.
+There are several simple, time-tested, yet effective cybersecurity measures your remote workers can take to protect themselves and your business immediately while working from home.

 Technique #1: Recognise and Avoid Phishing Emails